cmcilhenny/cmcilhenny.github.io/_posts/2014-07-01-javaScript-prototypes.md

 ---
 layout: post
 title: JavaScript Prototypes
 summary: Recently I was asked to give a 15 minute lesson on JavaScript Prototypes.
-In 15 minutes I needed to explain this complicated idea to students who had just learned JavaScript.
+In 15 minutes this complicated idea needed to be explained to students who had just learned JavaScript.
 Tricky.
 Here is the attempt.
 ---

 Recently I was asked to give a 15 minute lesson on JavaScript Prototypes.
-In 15 minutes I needed to explain this complicated idea to students who had just learned JavaScript.
+In 15 minutes this complicated idea needed to be explained to students who had just learned JavaScript.
 Tricky.
 Here is the attempt.

 #JavaScript Prototypes